shakfu/py-js/README.md

 1. For c compilation, make sure you have either Xcode or the command line tools installed via `xcode-select --install` in the terminal.

-2. You should have also have Homebrew python3 installed on your system (see below for specific instructions how to do this) via:
+2. You should have also have [Homebrew](https://brew.sh) python3 installed on your system (see below for more detailed installation instructions), but it is as simple as:

-    Note: that the default build script automatically reads your existing homebrew installed python version (currently 3.9.2 at the time of this writing.)

-3. Git clone the `py-js` source and run the following in the cloned repo to get the required submodules:

     ```bash
+    brew install python
+    ```

+    Note: that the default build script automatically reads your existing homebrew installed python version (currently 3.9.4 at the time of this writing.)

+3. Git clone the `py-js` source from its [repo](https://github.com/shakfu/py-js) and run the following in the cloned repo to get the required submodules:

+```bash
 git submodule init
 git submodule update
 ```

-Then run the following in the root directory of the `py-js` source (other installation options are detailed below) and make sure you understand that it will automatically create a `py` package in your `$HOME/Max 8/Packages` directory:
+Then run the following in the root directory of the `py-js` source (other installation options are detailed below) and make sure you understand that it will generated a `py` package in your `$HOME/Max 8/Packages` directory:

 ```bash
 ./build.sh
 ```

-Open up any of the patch files in the `patcher` directory in in the generated max package, and also look at the `.maxhelp` patcher to understand how the `py` and the `pyjs` objects work.
+Open up any of the patch files in the `patcher` directory of the generated max package, and also look at the `.maxhelp` patcher to understand how the `py` and the `pyjs` objects work.
 If you want to test both externals at the same time, open the `py_test_standalone.maxpat` file.

 Have fun!